GlobalNamesArchitecture/gnparser/README.md

 * Fast, rock solid and elegant
 * Extracts all elements from a name, not only a canonical form
 * Works with very complex scientific names, including hybrids
-* Can be used directly in many languages -- Scala, Java, R, Python, Ruby etc.
+* Can be used directly in any language that can call Java -- Scala, Java, R, Python, Ruby etc.
 * Can run as a command line application
 * Can run as a socket server
 * Can be scaled to many CPUs and computers